openstacknetsdk/openstack.net/README.md

 # openstack.net: An OpenStack SDK for Microsoft .NET

-openstack.net is an SDK written for the Microsoft .NET platform, designed to enable developers to seamlessly work with the many services provided by the OpenStack cloud operating system.
+The openstack.net SDK, written for the Microsoft .NET platform, designed to enable developers to seamlessly work with the many services provided by the OpenStack cloud operating system.

 The openstack.net SDK contains: